 How to set-up a Sungka game

-To begin a new game, you must place the Sungka board horizontally between the two players so that each player has six houses in front of him and the heads should be at the far ends to the left and right.
+To begin a new game, you must place the Sungka board horizontally between the two players so that each player has seven houses in front of him and the heads should be at the far ends to the left and right.
 Each player's "ulo" is the hole/pit to his extreme left.

 Next, take the 98 shells (or beads or seeds) and place seven into each of the "bahays" (houses).
 You are now ready to start your game of Sungka!